 Biography English

-Labourdette has also performed in world premieres of contemporary operas, such as Don Juan no existe by Helena Cánovas at the Festival Castell de Peralada (2024), La Mujer Tigre by Manuel Busto at the Teatro de la Maestranza de Sevilla (2022), and Lieder von Vertreibung und Nimmerwiederkehr by Bernhard Gander at the Munich Biennale and Deutsche Oper Berlin (2022).
-Additionally, she participated in the historical revival of the intermezzi Grilletta e Porsugnacco by J. A. Hasse, a co-production between the Teatro de la Zarzuela and the Fundación Juan March in Madrid.
+Labourdette has also performed in world premieres of contemporary operas, such as Tejas Verdes by Jesús Torres at the Teatro Real in Madrid (2025), Don Juan no existe by Helena Cánovas at the Festival Castell de Peralada (2024), La Mujer Tigre by Manuel Busto at the Teatro de la Maestranza de Sevilla (2022), and Lieder von Vertreibung und Nimmerwiederkehr by Bernhard Gander at the Munich Biennale and Deutsche Oper Berlin (2022).
+Additionally, she participated in the historical revival of the intermezzi Grilletta e Porsugnacco by J. A. Hasse at the Fundación Juan March in Madrid (2023) and the opera Didone Abbandonata by B. Galuppi for the cycle "Universo Barroco" at the Centro Nacional de Difusión Musical (2025).

-Since her debut in 2016, Labourdette has performed at renowned venues such as Teatro Real de Madrid, Gran Teatre del Liceu de Barcelona, Festival Castell de Peralada, Teatro de la Maestranza de Sevilla, Ópera de Tenerife, Deutsche Oper Berlin, Theater Dortmund, Aalto Musiktheater Essen, Teatro Dante Alighieri di Ravenna, Teatro Comunale di Ferrara, and Teatro Municipale di Piacenza.
-She has collaborated with esteemed conductors like Jordi Savall, Ivor Bolton, Riccardo Frizza, Corrado Rovaris, Iván López-Reynoso, Nicola Luisotti, Elda Laro, Pedro Halffter, Donato Renzetti, Miquel Ortega, and Jordi Francés.
-She has also worked with directors such as Deborah Warner, Emilio Sagi, Calixto Bieito, Barbara Lluch, Stefan Herheim, David McVicar, Leo Nucci, Marco Gandini, Michal Znaniecki, Frank Hilbrich, and Rafael R. Villalobos.
+Since her debut in 2016, Labourdette has performed at renowned venues such as the Teatro Real in Madrid, Gran Teatre del Liceu in Barcelona, Festival Castell de Peralada, Teatro de la Maestranza in Seville, Ópera de Tenerife, Deutsche Oper Berlin, Oper Leipzig, Theater Dortmund, Aalto Musiktheater Essen, Teatro dell’Opera di Roma, Dante Alighieri di Ravenna, Comunale di Ferrara, and Municipale di Piacenza.
+She has collaborated with esteemed conductors like Jordi Savall, Ivor Bolton, Riccardo Frizza, Corrado Rovaris, Michele Mariotti, Iván López-Reynoso, Nicola Luisotti, Elda Laro, Pedro Halffter, Donato Renzetti, Miquel Ortega, Jordi Francés, and Patrick Hahn.
+She has also worked with directors such as by Deborah Warner, Emilio Sagi, Calixto Bieito, Barbara Lluch, Stefan Herheim, David McVicar, Leo Nucci, Marco Gandini, Michal Znaniecki, Frank Hilbrich, and Rafael R. Villalobos.

 Her passion for art song has led her to participate in various Lied festivals.
 She has been invited to events such as LIFE Victoria Barcelona (2017, 2018, 2023), Schubertiadas de Vilabertrán (2018), Valdegovía (2019), and Barcelona (2020).
 In 2022, she released her debut album with GENUIN Classics, petite MORT, alongside pianist Victoria Guerrero.
 The duo has toured Spain with this work, performing at venues like Espacio Turina in Sevilla and Teatro Arriaga in Bilbao.